funionguo/mod-pbxproj/readme.md

 * create_build_files: Boolean, add this files to the build phase.
 By default, all files are added to the build phase.
 * weak: Boolean, link the file as a required or weak reference.
 Only applies to frameworks and libraries.
 * ignore_unknown_type: Boolean, when adding files that are unknown to the project an error is reported.
 That check can be overruled with this flag.
 Using this flag may lead to unexpected behaviors.
+* target : String, indicating what target should be added, All means all the targets.

 #### Add a library/framework
 Libraries and Frameworks are the second most common assets added to a project.
 They are special files, they might have special requirements (minimum version to work, other system frameworks, etc).
 Also they have 2 types, system frameworks and 3rd party frameworks.